josefs/Gradualizer/Notes.md

   take advantage of the type information.
 That is a long way away though, especially since it is an unsolved problem how to compile casts in the blame calculus efficiently.

+* Purity analysis.
+It'd be quite easy to add on a purity analysis to the Gradualizer.
+The simplest possible analysis would be to just allow the programmer to declare a function pure as follows:

+  -pure(pure/1).

+  The Gradualizer would then check that pure/1 is indeed pure and that all the functions is calls are also pure.

+  A more advanced analysis would be some kind of effects system.
+One could imagine a powerset lattice of effects such as exceptions, io, process_communication etc. A syntax could look like this:

+  -effects({not_pure/1, [exceptions,io]}).